bahrus/xtal-element/README.md

 So if the right-hand-side of the action returns a string, pass the context to function myStringProcessor.
 If it returns an array, use myArrayProcessor.

-Now our "actions" don't have to have a function body.
-If a post-reaction function of the reactor library can render a view for example, and it just needs some configuration passed in, you can specify it with an expression:
+Now our "actions" don't *have* to have a function body to do anything.
+If a rxn-suppl function of the reactor library can render a view for example, and it just needs some configuration passed in, you can specify it with an expression:

 ```JavaScript
 ({prop1}) => ({